jamestomasino/blog.tomasino.org/content/post/zombie-survival-kit.md

 You're going to need water containers.
 Have a variety, but don't keep them all filled up.
 Learn to treat your water so you don't have to carry it all with you.
-Carry the empty containers with a minimum amout of water for drinking as you travel, then fill them up when you stop, treat them, and save yourself the weight.
+Carry the empty containers with a minimum amount of water for drinking as you travel, then fill them up when you stop, treat them, and save yourself the weight.
 1 liter of water weights about 1kg.
 That adds up quick.